Home AsiaOn the olive oil trail in Anatolia, Turkey

 THE KOSTEM OLIVE OIL MUSEUM

 The Kostem Olive Oil Museum is the largest museum complex dedicated to olive oil.
-Located in Urla, it presents the history and production of olive oil from antiquity to the present day.
-The museum houses olive oil manufacturing facilities, as well as a collection of machines, tools, bottles, and amphorae.
-The site also features a cafe-restaurant, a natural products store, an art workshop, and a park for children.
-It is a beautiful place to discover everything about olive oil, whose first traces go back more than 4,000 years.
+Located in Urla, it showcases the history and production of olive oil from antiquity to the present day.
+The museum houses olive oil production facilities, as well as a collection of machines, tools, bottles, and amphorae.
+The site also features a café-restaurant, a shop for natural products, an art workshop, and a park for children.
+It’s a beautiful place to discover everything about olive oil, the first traces of which date back over 4000 years.

 The Kostem Olive Oil Museum